slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Attention is the rarest and purest form of generosity."
 -- Simone?
 Weil*

+> *"The miracle is this: the more we share the more we have."
+-- Leonard Nimoy*

 > *"If you are more fortunate than others, build a longer table rather than a taller fence."
 -- Kevin Kelly*

+> *"Givers have to set limits because takers rarely do."
+-- Henry Ford*

 > *"A guest and a fish stink in three days."
 -- Proverb*